- Work is continuing on the Final Business Case.

 - drought resilience

-- flood attenuation for the Lachlan Valley
+- flood mitigation for the Lachlan Valley

-- improve productivity of primary industries
+- improve productivity for primary industries

 - transitioning to higher yield agricultural products